mjlavin80/tf-idf-programming-historian-draft/tf-idf-lesson.md

 ### Interpreting Word Lists: Best Practices and Cautionary Notes

-This section will attempt to generalize a bit, and will provide some concrete examples of how a TF-IDF term list can lead you in a direction that distorts your understanding of an underlying text.
+This section will attempt to generalize a bit, and will provide some concrete examples of how a __tf-idf__ term list can lead you in a direction that distorts your understanding of an underlying text.
 I will offer a few strategies designed to prevent the most common pitfalls.

 - Cautionary Notes
 - Generating Hypotheses or Research Questions